 Allan Rae was a certainty for the 1950 tour of England, where he started with a beautiful inning of 97 at Manchester.
 After that, he played another match-winning inning of 106 for the famous victory at Lord’s.
 He added another 109 at the Oval for good measure.
 Although he was struggling on the tour of Australia in 1951–52, he ended the tour with a 99 against New Zealand.
 He also played twice against India in the Caribbean in 1952–53 but quit when still only 30 to pursue his legal career.

-In his 15 Tests, he scored 1,016 runs at 46.18 including four hundred and four fifties with 10 catches.
-He formed a solid opening with Jeff Stollmeyer and their average stand of 71.00 remains a West Indies record for years.
-Allan Rae’s first-class career was spanned from 1946–47 till 1959–60.
-He scored 4,798 in 80 matches with a career-best of 179.
-He scored 17 hundred and 15 fifties along held 42 catches.
+In his 15 tests, he scored 1,016 runs at 46.18, including four hundred and four fifties with 10 catches.
+He formed a solid opening with Jeff Stollmeyer, and their average stand of 71.00 remains a West Indies record for years.
+Allan Rae’s first-class career spanned from 1946–47 until 1959–60.
+He scored 4,798 in 80 matches, with a career-best of 179.
+He scored 17 hundred, 15 fifties and held 42 catches.

 Allan Rae maintained his links with the game, becoming president of the Jamaican Cricket Association.
 A post he held for more than a decade.
 He was a member of the West Indies Board of Control (WIBC), led by his old partner, Stollmmeyer.
 He argued that the ICC had no right to ban a player who had signed with Kerry Packer in the late 1970s, claiming it was an unreadable restraint of trade.